8 Essential Tips on How to Build Stronger Legs

 Leg day is NOT every day

-Although leg day is painful, you might be training it too often expecting to see results faster.
-Here's why you don't want to do that...
-On a typical leg day, you are exercising more than half your body’s skeletal muscle weight!
-Yeah, that’s a lot.
-You can’t exactly fix that overnight… So make sure you give yourself at least 24-48 hours to recover from your leg day with plenty of water and nutritious foods!
+Last but not least, don't over do it.
+Training your lower body everyday or every other day won't lead to faster results.
+On a typical leg day, you are exercising more than half your body’s skeletal muscle weigh - that’s a lot!
+Your body can't recover that overnight, you need to make sure you give yourself at least 24-48 hours to recover from your leg day with plenty of water and nutritious foods!
 Remember, rest is when the real muscle building happens, so instead of training your legs every day, give the muscles time to rest by getting good sleep at night, having at least one full rest day a week, and by implementing training splits.